 Welcome Everyone!!
-I am Hasan Shahid Ferdous, a PhD research student at the Microsoft Centre for SocialNUI and Interaction Design Lab (IDL), Department of Computing and Information Systems, University of Melbourne, Australia.
-My current research is focused on social and collaborative use of technologies, particularly in the family mealtime context.
+I am Hasan Shahid Ferdous, a research fellow at the Microsoft Centre for SocialNUI and Interaction Design Lab (IDL), School of Computing and Information Systems, University of Melbourne, Australia.
+My PhD thesis from the same institute is under review now.
+Currently I am working on various virtual, augmented, and mixed reality systems for different social contexts.
+My PhD research is focused on social and collaborative use of technologies, particularly in the family mealtime context.
 I am also interested in touch, eye-gaze and other NUI interactions in the public or private social settings.

 Recent Life Events